 Every dance studio owner is constantly mulling over the ways that they can bring in more people.
 What is the point of a dance class if you barely have anyone there to dance with you?
 And the other obvious factor, more students means more income.
-Whether you are new to the industry or you have been pulling at straws to keep your business alive for its 10th year, you need to be on top of maintaining your clientele and bringing in new faces at all times.
+Whether you are new to the industry or you have been pulling at straws to keep your business alive, you need to be on top of maintaining your clientele and bringing in new faces at all times.

-There are so many ways you can draw and keep interest within your studio, and we want to help you hone these tools so you can continue to grow and flourish.
+There are many ways you can draw attention to your studio, and we want to help you grow and flourish.

 Here are 10 tips that are sure to help you grow your dance studio.